sparkflows/sparkflows-docs/docs/aws/user-guide/redshift.rst

 Integration with Redshift
 ========================

 Fire is fully integrated with Redshift.
-Fire has a number of Processors specifically for Redshift.
+Fire has a number of processors specifically for Redshift.

 Redshift Processors
 -------------

-Fire has processors for reading from and writing to Redshift.
-They include:
+Fire has processors to read from and write to Redshift.
+These include:

 * Read Redshift AWS

-while using the above processor need to have below parameter
+You need to have the below parameters in order to use the above processor.

 .. list-table::
       :widths: 10 5 10